Will Muschamp: Georgia

 On February 3, 2021, Georgia head coach Kirby Smart announced that Muschamp had been hired as a defensive analyst.
 According to Smart, Muschamp would work with the defense and "help coach the coaches".
 However, Muschamp assumed the mantle of special teams coordinator prior to the start of the 2021 season after Scott Cochran, the incumbent special teams coordinator, stepped away for health-related reasons.

 Following the departure of Dan Lanning to become the head coach of the Oregon Ducks, Muschamp was promoted to co-defensive coordinator of the Bulldogs, alongside Glenn Schumann.
 On January 10, 2022, the Bulldogs won the National Championship against the Alabama Crimson Tide.
 He won his second title with the Georgia coaching staff, and third overall, when they defeated TCU in the National Championship.

 On January 13, 2024, Georgia announced that Muschamp would transition to an off-field analyst role to spend more time with his family.
 Travaris Robinson, who served on Muschamp's staff at Florida and South Carolina, was named as his replacement the same day.

+Return to Texas

+On December 18, 2025, Texas announced that Muschamp would return to the program as its defensive coordinator, replacing Pete Kwiatkowski.